seamustuohy/luci_tutorials/README.md

 luci_tutorials
 ==============

-<p>These "Tutorials" are simply notes I used during a casual training I did on LuCI.
-Over the coming months I will start to actually work them into a set of discreet tutorials and bits of documentation so that others can leverage this toolkit.</p>
+<p>These "Tutorials" are simply notes I used during a casual training I did on LuCI. </p>

 <p>The LuCI web interface is slowly being moved to a JSON-RPC structure to reduce the ammount of on-node processing.
 The notes contained here that are focused on the CBI structure will eventually be supported by work about how to build the on-node hooks that allow browser-plugins and sites to communicate remotely with a LuCI enabled openWRT node.</p>